davidhallac/TICC/README.md

 TICC is a python solver for efficiently segmenting and clustering a multivariate time series.
 For implementation details refer to the paper.

 ----
-The TICC method takes as input a T-by-n data matrix, a regularization parameter "lambda" and smoothness parameter "beta", the window size "w" and the nummber of clusters "k".
-TICC breaks the T timestamps into segements where each segment belongs to one of the "k" clusters.
+The TICC method takes as input a T-by-n data matrix, a regularization parameter "lambda" and smoothness parameter "beta", the window size "w" and the number of clusters "k".
+TICC breaks the T timestamps into segments where each segment belongs to one of the "k" clusters.
 The total number of segments is defined by the smoothness parameter "beta".
 It does so by running an EM algorithm where TICC alternately assigns points to clusters using a DP algorithm and updates the cluster parameters by solving a Toeplitz Inverse Covariance Estimation problem.
 The details can be found in the paper.

 Download & Setup
 ======================